vstinner/unicode_book/good_practices.rst

    Normal Form D (see :ref:`Mac OS X`).
  * Other OSes: use the locale encoding

-See also :ref:`How to guess the encoding of a document?` section.
+See also :ref:`Guess encoding` section.